pvdmeulen/blog-gallery/content/posts/12nov2025/index.md

 #### Composition
 This is a close second (or maybe a joint first with lighting) in terms of difficulty to me.
 It is a reflection of what I see, what I find interesting about the scene, and my ‘photographer’s eye’ needs developed.
 When I’m travelling, I quite easily fall into the trap of taking photos of monuments or places the same way many other tourists do: straight on, no frills, just a way to document that ‘yes, I was here.’

-- Examples of bad photos
+- Examples of bad photos?

 Again, I feel like I should be thinking more like a painter or perhaps a cinematographer.
 For example, is there a natural background, focus point, and foreground to the scene?
 Can I make it more interesting by changing my angle, height, or focal length?
 Is my subject actually interesting in the first place?
 Does the photo ask questions of the viewer?
 Sometimes it’s better to leave certain details out of the frame!